onyx-and-iris/vmrcli/README.md

 $(Get-Content .\example_commands.txt) | .\vmrcli.exe -D1 -i
 ```

-Multiple API commands can be in a single line but they should be space separated.
+Multiple API commands can be in a single line, they may be delimited by space, `;` or `,`.

 ## `Build`